 Just under 1/2 cup sugar (I used cane sugar)

 1 cup white whole wheat flour (such as King Arthur White Whole Wheat)

 A pinch of salt, around 1/4 teaspoon

 1 teaspoon baking soda

-In a large bowl, combine your bananas & the sugar with a fork, then whisk together once combined.
+In a large bowl, combine your bananas and the sugar with a fork, then whisk together once combined

-Whisk in the egg, melted butter, & vanilla.
+Whisk in the egg, melted butter, and vanilla

-In a smaller bowl, stir together your dry ingredients: the flour, baking soda, & salt.
+In a smaller bowl, stir together your dry ingredients: the flour, baking soda, and salt

-Add the combined dry ingredients to the wet ingredients & whisk until batter is evenly combined.
+Add the combined dry ingredients to the wet ingredients and whisk until batter is evenly combined

 Add the batter to the lined muffin tin.
 Fill them just below the tops so they have room to expand